amd-jnovotny/hipBLASLt/docs/reference/ext-ops.rst

 *  ``hipblasltExtSoftmax``

    Softmax for 2D tensor.
-It performs softmax on the second dimension of input tensor and assumes the input is contigious on the second dimension.
+It performs softmax on the second dimension of input tensor and assumes the input is contiguous on the second dimension.
    For sample code, see :ref:`client_extop_softmax`.

 *  ``hipblasltExtLayerNorm``